 When will SSID do its next chlorine flush?

-Chlorine was flushed through the waterworks on April 15 and 16, 2023, following a tank cleaning.
-There is no additional plan to do a system-wide chlorine flush at this time.
+Chlorine was previously flushed through the waterworks on April 15 and 16, 2023, following a tank cleaning.
+The date for another chlorination has not yet been determined.

 Is chlorine the same as bleach?